Large Language Models for Software Engineering: A Systematic Literature Review: RQ2: How are SE-related datasets collected, preprocessed, and used in LLMs?

-The predominance of source code~(39) as the most abundant data type in code-based datasets can be attributed to its fundamental role in SE.
+The predominance of source code~(60) as the most abundant data type in code-based datasets can be attributed to its fundamental role in SE.
 Source code serves as the foundation of any software project, containing the logic and instructions that define the program's behavior.
 Therefore, having a large volume of source code data is crucial for training LLMs to understand the intricacies of software development, enabling them to effectively generate, analyze, and comprehend code in various SE tasks.
-There are also common data types such as bugs~(4) and patches~(4) for program repair tasks.
+There are also common data types, such as bugs/buggy code (16) and patches (4), for program repair tasks.
+Additionally, vulnerable source code~(8) is used for vulnerability detection tasks.
 Graph-based datasets are used in some research studies for SE tasks, e.g., Kolthoff \ea~\cite{kolthoff2023data} used a dataset composed of screenshots from Google Play Android applications to construct a graphical user interface (GUI) repository in their study on LLM for the rapid prototyping task.
 These datasets represent code using graph structures, capturing relationships and dependencies between code components.

-When referring to software repository-based datasets, it usually means data collected from software version control systems (e.g., Git) and issue tracking systems (e.g., GitHub, Jira, etc.).
-This data includes project issues (1), issues and commits (3), issue reports, pull requests (2), and so on.
+Software repository-based datasets are compilations of data extracted from version control systems, such as Git repositories, containing code, documentation, and related artifacts.
+This data includes Code repository~(3), issues and commits~(3), and so on.
 The data in software repositories can provide a wealth of information covering all aspects of the software development process, including code evolution history, records of issue fixes and feature improvements, code quality assessments, and so on.
 These data are valuable for studying behaviors and trends in the software development process, improving software quality and development efficiency, and evaluating the performance of software engineering techniques.
 Therefore, many studies have used software repository-based datasets for empirical analysis and model training.